 August 2019 Molloy Deep in the Arctic Ocean

-Caribbean Spiny Lobsters Caribbean spiny lobsters are found in tropical and sub-tropical waters.
+Colorful Caribbean spiny lobsters Caribbean spiny lobsters are found in tropical and sub-tropical waters.
 They are famous for their migration each year to and from deep waters.

-Ghost Crabs These tiny crustaceans begin life as larvae floating in the ocean.
+Ghost crabs live on tropical beaches These tiny crustaceans begin life as larvae floating in the ocean.
 They come ashore to live their adult life on the beaches where they build elaborate burrows.

 were discovered by scientists in 1977.
 The animals living around the vents do